SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Cassandra-compatible database service/Maintenance_Cassandra/Maintain_Cassandra_cluster.md

 ## Setting the heap space

-To ensure that your Cassandra does not run out of memory under load, please configure the parameters **Xmx** and **Xms** to set the Cassandra Heap Space in the *jvm-server.options* file.
+To ensure that your Cassandra database does not run out of memory under load, in the *jvm-server.options* file, configure the parameters **Xmx** and **Xms** to set the Cassandra heap space.

-Using the default "CMS" garbage collector, the heap space should ideally be between 8 and 16 Gb.
+If the default "CMS" garbage collector is used, the heap space should ideally be between 8 and 16 GB.

-For more information on how to tune the resources of Cassandra's Java Virtual Machine, please see [Tuning the Java heap](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/operations/opsTuneJVM.html#opsTuneJVM__tuning-the-java-heap) .
+For more information on how to tune the resources of Cassandra's Java Virtual Machine, refer to [Tuning the Java heap](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/operations/opsTuneJVM.html#opsTuneJVM__tuning-the-java-heap).

 > [!WARNING]
 > Failing to adapt the heap space to the needs of your cluster will cause out of memory events which can affect availability of the DMS.